-S is for Serenity.
 Meditation gives you an immune boost.
-Put a guided imagery tape on once a day, do a meditation, or go to a meditation class.
+Practice a short mediation or guided imagery at least once a day.
+Do to an online meditation or guided imagery class.
+Gaia and other sites have great instructors.
+Download great apps, such as the Mindful Living Network app or CALM.
 Listening to music gives you an immune boost, and if you sing, you get a 250% boost in your immune system.

-E is for Exercise.
-Any form of exercise produces endorphins and gives you an immediate immune boost.
+Any form of exercise produces endorphins.
+All exercise gives you an immediate immune boost.
 Walk for 10 minutes, do yoga, Tai Chi, or chi gong.
 Lift some light weights for a few minutes or take the stairs up to your office.
 All of these movements give you an immune boost.

-L is for Love.
 Being with people you love gives you an immune boost.
-When you are in the presence of people in a group you produce serotonin, endorphins, and oxytocin, relaxing healing hormones.
-The physical presence of people is important to boost your immune system.
+When you are in the presence of people, you produce serotonin, endorphins, and oxytocin, relaxing healing hormones.
+This is challenging during the pandemic.
+Connecting with Zoom, Facetime, Microsoft Teams, or Skype gives you the virtual physical presence of another person.
+This is important to boost your immune system.
 If you don’t like people get a cat or a dog.

-F is for Food.
-Eat all the colorful food you can!
-The antioxidants are great immune boosters.
-Eat foods rich in Omega-3 foods, and or take Omega oil in capsules.
+Eat all the colorful food you can for antioxidants that help with immune function.
+Eat foods rich in Omega 3 foods and or take Omega oil in capsules.
 Broccoli boosts your immune system along with green tea, oranges, or orange juice.
-Foods rich in vitamin B6 help your body produce serotonin, which helps boost your immune system.
-Vitamin B6 foods such as bananas, tuna, turkey, sweet potatoes, and brown rice are great immune boosters.
+Foods rich in B6 help your body produce serotonin, which helps boost your immune system.
+B6 foods such as bananas, tuna, turkey, sweet potatoes, and brown rice are great immune boosters.